-Jamestown's water supply is exclusively dependent on surface and ground water for drinking water and was designated by the EPA as a sole source aguifer in 2008 (Jamestown Comprehensive Community Plan, 2002; Petition for Sole Source Aquifer; Sole Source Aquifer Map).
-This designation means that no commitment for federal financial assistance may be provided for any project which the EPA determines may contaminate the aguifer so as to create a hazard to public health (Sole Source Aquifer Program, EPA).
-Additionally, a sole source aquifer designation has the added benefit of increasing public awareness about the importance of ground water resources (Sole Source Aquifer Program, EPA).
-Approximately 57% of island residents live outside of the area serviced by the public Jamestown Water District and rely solely on private water supply wells (Petition for Sole Source Aguifer).
-The other 43% of residents rely on municipal water provided by town water district, which is supplied by two reservoirs, North Pond (also known as Carr Pond) and South Pond (also known as Watson Pond) as well as a portion of groundwater from the island's aguifer (Petition for Sole Source Aguifer).
-The North Pond reservoir is the primary drinking water supply for the Jamestown Water District and has a watershed approximately 210 acres in size and the water body itself measures 28 acres (Jamestown Source Water Assessment and Wastewater needs analysis, 2003).
-The South pond reservoir has a watershed of approximately 450 acres and a water body of only seven acres; due to the small size and limited capacity, South Pond is used only as a secondary public water supply source (Jamestown Source Water Assessment and Wastewater needs analysis, 2003).
+Jamestown's water supply is dependent on surface and ground water for drinking water and was designated by the EPA as a sole source aquifer in 2008 (Town of Jamestown, 2002; USEPA a).
+This designation means that no commitment for federal financial assistance may be provided for any project which the EPA determines may contaminate the aquifer so as to create a hazard to public health (USEPA b).
+Additionally, a sole source aquifer designation has the added benefit of increasing public awareness about the importance of ground water resources (USEPA b).
+Approximately 57% of island residents live outside of the area serviced by the public Jamestown Water District and rely solely on private water supply wells (USEPA a).
+The other 43% of residents rely on municipal water provided by town water district, which is supplied by two reservoirs, North Pond (also known as Carr Pond) and South Pond (also known as Watson Pond) as well as a portion of groundwater from the island's aquifer (USEPA a).
+The North Pond reservoir is the primary drinking water supply for the Jamestown Water District and has a watershed approximately 210 acres in size and the water body itself measures 28 acres (Joubert et al., 2003).
+The South pond reservoir has a watershed of approximately 450 acres and a water body of only seven acres; due to the small size and limited capacity, South Pond is used only as a secondary public water supply source (Joubert et al., 2003).

 Since just under half of the island's residents rely on municipal water supplies from the reservoirs, the structural integrity of the dams is critical both from a water supply standpoint and a physical safety perspective.
-In 2003 the Jamestown Water Supply Committee considered raising the North Pond dam height by one foot to increase the capacity of the reservoir (Report of the Jamestown Water Study Committee 2003).
-This proposal was dismissed however when it was discovered that the structural integrity of the impoundment dam was deemed only marginal, thus making the dam raising project too costly and unsafe (Report of the Jamestown Water Study Committee 2003).
+In 2003 the Jamestown Water Supply Committee considered raising the North Pond dam height by one foot to increase the capacity of the reservoir (Town of Jamestown, 2003).
+This proposal was dismissed however when it was discovered that the structural integrity of the impoundment dam was deemed only marginal, thus making the dam raising project too costly and unsafe (Town of Jamestown, 2003).

-RIDEM has the responsibility to inspect dams and determine their condition (Dam Safety Program report 2012).
-A 'significant hazard dam' means a dam where failure or misoperation results in no probable loss of human life but can cause major economic loss, disruption of lifeline facilities or impact other concerns detrimental to the public's health, safety or welfare.
-In accordance with Dam Safety Regulations, visual inspections of significant hazard dams are required every five years (Dam Safety Program report 2012).
+RIDEM has the responsibility to inspect dams and determine their condition (RIDEM, 2012).
+A 'significant hazard dam" means a dam where failure or misoperation results in no probable loss of human life but can cause major economic loss, disruption of lifeline facilities or impact other concerns detrimental to the public's health, safety or welfare.
+In accordance with Dam Safety Regulations, visual inspections of significant hazard dams are required every five years (RIDEM, 2012).
 As part of each visual inspection, the condition of the major components of the dam are subjectively rated as good, fair or poor.
-The major components of a dam are the embankment, the spillway and the low level outlet (Dam Safety Program report, 2012).
+The major components of a dam are the embankment, the spillway and the low level outlet (RIDEM, 2012).